inaos/iron-array/README.md

 ### Expressions

-* For now only element-wise operations are supported in expression.
+* For now only element-wise operations are supported in expressions.

-* The iron-array library supports disabling SVML optimization by setting a `DISABLE_SVML` environment variable to *any* value.
+* The iron-array library supports disabling the SVML optimization by setting a `DISABLE_SVML` environment variable to *any* value.
 This can be useful for debugging purposes.